 REPIC is a market-driven competence center for the promotion of renewable energy, energy and resource efficiency in international cooperation.
 This platform makes new projects possible in these fields with increased participation of Swiss companies and organizations.

 The platform constitutes an information and awareness network, supports the exchange of experiences among different stakeholders and promotes understanding of local framework conditions, as well as opportunities for projects.
 Thanks to financial contributions, the platform is contributing to the realization of promising projects.
 Additionally, participation in international networks is strengthened through the REPIC platform.

-The platform’s activities are defined by a Steering Group, representing the four federal offices and are put into practice by a Secretariat.
+The platform’s activities are defined by a Steering Group, representing the four federal offices and are put into practice by a management agency.